gabrypol/WeatherAppJS/README.md

 # Weather App
 The App has been developed using responsive layouts in order to fit various devices.

-# How to use the Weather App:
+# This is how Weather App looks like:
 ![](images/image01.png)

 ![](images/image02.png)